Beyond the Rhetoric: Civil Rights & Our Shared Responsibility Series

 Tink Tinker is a citizen of the Osage Nation (wazhazhe) and the Clifford Baldridge Emeritus Professor of American Indian Cultures and Religious Traditions at Iliff School of Theology.
 During his 33 year career at Iliff, Dr. Tinker brought a distinctly American Indian perspective to a predominantly White, euro-christian school, as he continues to do in lectures across the continent.
 For three decades he volunteered both administratively and as a traditional spiritual leader at Four Winds American Indian Council in Denver, and he continues to work closely with the American Indian Movement of Colorado.
 His publications include: American Indian Liberation: A Theology of Sovereignty (Orbis, 2008); Spirit and Resistance: American Indian Liberation and Political Theology (Fortress, 2004); Missionary Conquest: The Gospel and Native American Genocide (Fortress Press, 1993); and nearly a hundred journal articles and chapters for edited volumes.

-Moderator Suzanne Benally is Navajo and Santa Clara Tewa.
-She grew up in the community of Shiprock, New Mexico on the Navajo Nation.
-Suzanne has worked in higher education and the non-profit sector for 35 years.
-Suzanne served as the Executive Director of Cultural Survival, an international Indigenous rights advocacy organization that advocates for Indigenous Peoples' rights, self-determination, land, language, culture, and political resilience.
-Formerly, she served as the Associate Vice President for Academic Affairs at Naropa University, and was a core faculty member and previous chair of the environmental studies department.
-Suzanne is currently board chair of the International Funders for Indigenous Peoples and a Trustee of the Naropa University Board of Trustees.
+Moderator Suzanne Benally is Navajo and Santa Clara Tewa, and she currently serves as the Executive Director of Swift Foundation.
+She has worked in higher education and the non-profit sector for 40 years.
+Formerly, Suzanne served as the Executive Director of Cultural Survival, an international Indigenous Peoples rights advocacy organization that advocates for Indigenous Peoples’ rights, self-determination, land, language, culture, and political resilience.
+Prior to Cultural Survival, she served as the Associate Vice President for Academic Affairs at Naropa University and was a core faculty member and previous chair of the environmental studies department.
+Her extensive experience spans work devoted to social justice, diversity, and equity.
+Suzanne is currently co-chair of the International Funders for Indigenous Peoples and a Trustee of the Naropa University Board of Trustees.
+She was a cohort member of the Rothko Chapel’s Spirituality and Social Justice initiative to further contemporary understandings about spirituality and social justice.
 Deeply committed to social, environmental and climate justice, her work, passion, and interests center on relationships and interconnectedness between land, spirituality, culture, and people as reflected in narratives and stories past and present.
 Suzanne lives in Santa Fe, New Mexico.

 About the series